 Today’s highlights seeing masses of eye popping brilliant blue Leschenaultia biloba, orchids, pink Isopogon, visit a farm (Westways Wildflowers at Moora) that has kwongan heath growing naturally on sections of the farm.

-The owners have developed a niche market for flowers that are preserved and exported to a bespoke client in Japan and embarking on a fledgling China market.
+The owners have developed a niche market for flowers that are preserved and exported to a bespoke client in Japan.
 We explore a 13km 4WD trail on the farm to see the ever changing flora.

 Accommodation: Cervantes Edge Resort

 Day 2 - Hi Vallee Farm, Lesueur, Dongara

 An early breakfast today we visit Don and Joy Williams of Hi Vallee Farm at Badgingarra near Mount Lesueur and Eneabba.
 Don and Joy run wildflower tours on their very rich and diverse private national park for over 20 years.
 On their working sheep and grain property we visit pristine native vegetation with four declared rare and 38 priority plant species, wildflowers, birds and fauna.